 Michael shenton urges Castleford Tigers not to lower standards against Bradford

-Castleford captain Michael Shenton is hoping his side can use Sunday's dramatic 14-12 win over champions Leeds as a springboard for success this season.
+Michael Shenton hopes Castleford can use the 14-12 win over Leeds as a springboard for success this season.

 Two Jamie Ellis penalties gave the Tigers a last-gasp victory over their Yorkshire rivals to end a run of eight straight defeats stretching back to last season.